Serbian Progressive Party: Foreign policies

 Journalists have described SNS as pro-European.
 SNS advocates for close economic and political ties, as well as accession of Serbia to the European Union, alongside "productive ties" with Russia.
 Biserko stated that its support for European Union is rather a "declarative support", and not a substantial one.
 Stojić described SNS as "soft Euroenthusiast".
 Additionally, Vladimir Goati, a political scientist, described the position of SNS towards the European Union rather as pragmatic, than ideological, while economic anthropologist Jovana Diković described SNS as "euro-pragmatic".
+Analyst Miljan Mladenović said that the SNS coalition includes a big tent of voices, including Aleksandar Vulin, Zorana Mihajlović, and the former NATO voices of the Serbian Renewal Movement.

 In a 2014 report, Freedom House noted that the SNS-led government advanced Serbia's efforts regarding the European Union.
 Dragan Đukanović, a Belgrade Faculty of Political Sciences professor, noted that SNS received support from the U.S. and European Union due to its pro-European agenda.
 Sonja Biserko, a human rights activist, argued in 2013 that SNS declaratively adopted the agenda of DS and the Liberal Democratic Party (LDP) regarding the views on the European Union.
-Jacobin, an American socialist magazine, described SNS as a fusion of "a nationalist, pro-Russian wing and a modernizing, pro-European wing", while describing Nikolić as being represented in the pro-Russian wing, and Vučić in the pro-European wing, although that both wings agree on neoliberal austerity.
+Jacobin, an American socialist magazine, described SNS as a fusion of "a nationalist, pro-Russian wing and a modernising, pro-European wing", while describing Nikolić as being represented in the pro-Russian wing, and Vučić in the pro-European wing, although that both wings agree on neoliberal austerity.

 A European Parliament-published study noted that the SNS-led government continued the "four-pillar policy", a policy that seeks cooperation with European Union, United States, Russia, and China, which was introduced by Boris Tadić, the former president of Serbia and leader of DS.
 During the 2015 European migrant crisis, the SNS-led government did not impose any restrictions on migrants while crossing into the European Union, which author Vedran Džihić as a pragmatic move.
 Stojić described the move as "populist-Euroenthusiastic".
 SNS supports military neutrality and it opposes joining NATO, although Serbia has continued militarily cooperating with NATO.

 Following the beginning of the Russian invasion of Ukraine, the government of Serbia led by SNS has condemned the invasion but has not implemented sanctions on Russia.
 In the United Nations, Serbia voted in favour of resolutions that condemned the invasion of Ukraine.
 Nikola Selaković of SNS has also said that Serbia would not recognise the 2022 annexation referendums in Russian-occupied Ukraine.
 Vučić has also criticised the Wagner Group and has described Ukraine as Serbia's friend.